sathvikbhagavan/CS202A/README.md

 python-sat 0.1.7

+## Q1 Sudoku solver

-## Q1.
-For running the script, there are two command line arguments required:
+### For running the script, there are two command line arguments required:

 -k or --kdim: The value of k

 -f or --file: The location of the csv file